Pwera/Kubernetes-Notes/README.md

 ###### Services

+Defines a DNS entry that can be used to refer to a group of pods.
 Pods are very dynamic, they come and go  on the Kubernetes cluster.
 When using a Replication Controller, pods are terminated and created during scalling operations.
 When using Deployments, when updating the image verson, pods are terminated and new pods take the place of older pods.
 Pods should neber be accessed directly, but always through a Service.
 A service is th logical bridge between the "mortal" pods and other service or end-user.
 When using "kubectl expose" command, you created a new service for Pods, so it could be accessed externally.
-Creating a service will create an endpoint for pods:
+Creating a service will create an endpoint(!) for pods:
 - a CluserIP: a virtual IP address only reachable from within the cluster (default)
 - a NodePort: a port that is the same on each node ais also reachable externally
 - a LoadBalancer will route external trafiic to every node on the NodePort.